dxhub-apps/lexyhub/docs/background-jobs.md

 ### What the workflow does

-1. Iterates through the list of job endpoints (`trend-aggregation`, `intent-classify`, `rebuild-clusters`, `embed-missing`, `etsy-sync`).
+1. Iterates through the list of job endpoints (`trend-aggregation`, `intent-classify`, `rebuild-clusters`, `embed-missing`).
 2. Posts to each `/api/jobs/{endpoint}` URL with the configured secrets.
 3. Captures the HTTP status code and response body for auditing and uploads them as an artifact named `background-job-logs`.
 4. Fails the workflow if any endpoint returns a non-2xx response so the team is alerted in GitHub.

 ### Customizing the job list

 Edit the `JOB_ENDPOINTS` environment variable inside `background-jobs.yml` if you want to add, remove, or reorder tasks.
 Each endpoint should be the path segment that follows `/api/jobs/`.
+Re-introduce `etsy-sync` here once the production API is ready to accept automated traffic again.

 ## Troubleshooting